Dynamical systems' based neural networks: Introduction

 \subsection{Classification of points in the plane}

 We present a numerical experiment for the classification problem of the dataset in~\cref{fig:points}.
 We consider neural networks that are 1-Lipschitz, as in~\cref{se:lipschitz}.
-We define the network layers alternatingly as contractive flow maps, whose vector fields belong to $\mathcal{F}_c = \{ -A^T\Sigma(Ax+b):\,A^TA=I\}$, and as flows of other Lipschitz continuous vector fields in $\mathcal{F}=\{\Sigma(Ax+b):\,A^TA=I\}$, with $\Sigma(z) = [\sigma(z_1),\ldots,\sigma(z_n)]$ and $\sigma(s)=\max\{s,s/2\}$\footnote{To impose the weight orthogonality, we set $A=\mathrm{expm}(W-W^T)$ with $\mathrm{expm}$ being the matrix exponential and $W$ a trainable matrix.}.
-The time steps for each vector field are network parameters, and we constrain them to get a 1-Lipschitz network, see~\cref{se:lipschitz}.
+We define the network layers alternatingly as contractive flow maps, whose vector fields belong to $\mathcal{F}_c = \{ -A^T\Sigma(Ax+b):\,A^TA=I\}$, and as flows of other Lipschitz continuous vector fields in $\mathcal{F}=\{\Sigma(Ax+b):\,A^TA=I\}$, with $\Sigma(z) = [\sigma(z_1),\ldots,\sigma(z_n)]$ and $\sigma(s)=\max\{s,s/2\}$\footnote{To impose the weight orthogonality, we set $A=\mathrm{expm}(W-W^T)$ with $\mathrm{expm}$ being the matrix exponential and $W$ a trainable matrix.}. \bl{In \cref{se:lipschitz} we expand on the choice of this activation function $\sigma$, which is called LeakyReLU and was introduced in \cite{maas2013rectifier}.} \bl{The time steps for each vector field are network parameters, together with the matrices $A$ and vectors $b$.} We constrain the time steps to get a 1-Lipschitz network, see~\cref{se:lipschitz}.
 We report the results in~\cref{fig:alternation} and~\cref{ta:averages}.

 The average classification test accuracy and final integration time, in combination, get better by combining $\mathcal{F}_c$ with $\mathcal{F}$ instead of considering $\mathcal{F}_c$ alone.
-In particular, we see that the final integration time $T$ with $\mathcal{F}_c \cup \mathcal{F}$ is the smallest without significantly compromising the accuracy.
-The parameter $T$ measures how complex the network is; hence we get a more natural and efficient solution by alternating the vector fields.
-In~\cref{se:approx} we reinforce this empirical result, proving results about theoretical approximation guarantees.
+In particular, we see that the final integration time $T$ with $\mathcal{F}_c \cup \mathcal{F}$ is the smallest without significantly compromising the accuracy. \bl{The parameter $T$ quantifies how much the network layers transform the points.
+The larger the timestep, the further a layer is from the identity map; hence we can get a more natural and efficient solution by alternating the vector fields.} In~\cref{se:approx} we reinforce this empirical result, proving results about theoretical approximation guarantees.
 This renders the possibility of obtaining neural networks with prescribed properties without compromising their approximation capabilities.